Social Work MSW / Social Welfare PhD MSW, PhD

 - Knowledge, values, ethics and skills essential to teaching and the preparation of future professionals, in addition to those relating to research, scholarship and leadership in the social work discipline

-If your Bachelor of Social Work (BSW) degree was earned from an accredited BSW program within the past five years then you automatically begin in the advanced standing portion of the MSW curriculum and will have 34 credits to complete to earn the MSW degree.
-These 34 credits include a number of required courses, six credits of electives and three total semesters that will involve field placement (consecutive semesters).
+If your Bachelor of Social Work (BSW) degree was earned from an accredited BSW program within the past seven years then you automatically begin in the advanced standing portion of the MSW curriculum and will have 34 credits to complete to earn the MSW degree.
+These 34 credits include a number of required courses.
+This includes three consecutive semesters of field placement.
+Courses that will satisfy MSW electives will be drawn from the PhD curriculum.

-Students who qualify to begin in the advanced curriculum will complete all MSW requirements in four semesters (approximately 1.5 years) including one semester of summer study.
-Requirements for the classroom portion of the PhD degree will be completed in two additional semesters after that.
+Students who qualify to begin in the advanced curriculum will complete all MSW requirements in the first year (three semesters), including one semester of summer study.

-Students admitted into the joint MSW/PhD program who have not earned a bachelor’s degree from an accredited social work program within the past seven years are required to fulfill 22 credits in the professional foundation prior to the advanced curriculum.
-(See exemptions tab.)
+Students admitted into the joint MSW/PhD program who have not earned a bachelor’s degree from an accredited social work program within the past seven years are required to fulfill 24 credits in the professional foundation prior to the advanced curriculum.

 The purpose of the professional foundation is to orient students to the profession and to provide a knowledge, values and skills base in preparation for the advanced curriculum.
 Coursework in the professional foundation is not included in the 34 advanced curriculum credits required for completion of the MSW degree.